11 Steps to Start Your Own Delivery Business: A Practical Guide

 Step 2.
 Create a business plan

 Having a well-thought-out business plan will help you stay organized and focused on the tasks that need to be completed before opening day.
-If you're not sure what that looks like, you can always search for templates of business plans online or hire a professional to help you create one.
+Use our free business plan template, or hire a professional to help you create one.

 Step 3.
 Choose a business structure

-There are three primary business entities to choose from when launching a delivery business: sole proprietorship, partnership, and corporation.
-Each structure has its own advantages and disadvantages, so be sure to do your research and decide which business model is best for you.
+There are four main types of business entity to choose from when launching a delivery business: sole proprietorship, partnership, corporation, and LLC.
+Each structure or legal entity has its own advantages and disadvantages, so be sure to do your research and decide which business model is best for you.

 - Sole Proprietorship: Easy to set up and great for entrepreneurs, but you're personally liable for all business debts and obligations.